Michael Harris II Player Props: Braves vs. Diamondbacks

 - TV Channel: BSAZ

 Looking to place a prop bet on Michael Harris II?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Michael Harris II At The Plate

-- Harris II is hitting .174 with four doubles, two home runs and 10 walks.
+- Harris II is batting .170 with four doubles, two home runs and 10 walks.

-- He has hit a home run in two of 34 games played this season, and in 1.6% of his plate appearances.
+- He has homered in two of 35 games played this year, and in 1.6% of his plate appearances.

-- In nine games this season (26.5%), he has scored, including multiple runs twice.
+- In nine games this year (25.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.